Skip to main content

 Description

 Contributions to the Tanzania Country Fund support sustainable, community-driven Peace Corps Partnership Program projects in Tanzania that are led by Peace Corps Volunteers.
-These projects focuses on three sectors, namely; sustainable agriculture, secondary school education, and community health education.
+These projects focus on three sectors, namely: sustainable agriculture, secondary school education, and community health education.

 Volunteers in Tanzania helps local businesses thrive in ways they never thought possible.
 Increasing the opportunities presented to local businesses promotes a sense of empowerment and sustainability that can truly change a community.